 Vehicle Age

 Most Chryslers in Australia are now older vehicles.
-While lower values mean lower premiums, aging parts and systems can increase claim costs.
+While lower values mean lower premiums, aging components can increase claim costs if repairs are needed.

 Tips to Save on Chrysler Insurance in Australia

-Practical ways to reduce your Chrysler insurance premium without sacrificing cover.
+Practical ways to keep your Chrysler insurance costs down.

 1